wp-plugins/rss-post-importer/readme.txt

 == Description ==

-##This is the Best WordPress Plugin for Importing, Merging and Displaying RSS and Atom feeds on your WordPress site.
+**This is the Best WordPress Plugin for Syndicating, Importing, Merging and Displaying RSS and Atom feeds on your WordPress Blog.**

-***

-**The RSS Post Importer plugin fetchs an RSS feed and publishes the full article content or the feed titles in a list.**
+**The RSS Post Importer plugin fetchs an RSS feed and publishes the full article content of each Feed Item as stand-alone post.**

 Content syndication allows a blogger to import an rss feed from other blogs in his niche, allowing him to share relevant content with his readers, with far less of a time commitment than writing his own posts or scheduling guest bloggers and ghost writers.